schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

+	.. attribute:: orientation

+		If the position of the node is relaive to the LSB (0), center (2) or RSB (1).

+		:type: int

 	.. attribute:: userData

 		A dictionary to store user data.
 Use a unique key and only use objects that can be stored in a property list (string, list, dict, numbers, NSData) otherwise the data will not be recoverable from the saved file.